kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/01-wise-card-basics/articles/01-getting-started-with-the-wise-card/content.md

+# Wise card basics
-# Getting started with the Wise card
+## Getting started with the Wise card
 The Wise card lets you spend money around the world with low conversion fees and zero transaction fees.
 It’s currently available for Wise account-holder residents in Australia, Brazil, the EEA, Japan, New Zealand, Singapore, Malaysia, Switzerland, the UK, the US and Canada.

 Here are some tips to help you get started.